-In the summer of 2011 Pete was narrowly pipped to the post on the first ascent of Megalopa F8c+ down on LPT, but he made good by grabbing the second ascent shortly after and in the process completed the trilogy of F8c+s on this challenging crag.
+In the summer of 2011 Pete was narrowly pipped to the post on the first ascent of Megalopa 8c+ down on LPT, but he made good by grabbing the second ascent shortly after and in the process completed the trilogy of 8c+ routes on this challenging crag.

 During the summer of 2013 he continued to pick off the big lines on the Llandudno limestone.
-In June he climbed Pump up the Jam F8c, the infamous Pigeon’s Cave crack project, and then in July he forced a route through the massive central roof of Pigeon’s Cave.
-Dark Energy F8c+ is an outrageous line which crosses 15m of horizontal roof before finally turning the lip.
-In August a dabble with some deep water soloing on Little Orme saw Pete make the first ascent of the Tide is High F8a+.
+In June he climbed Pump up the Jam (8c), the infamous Pigeon’s Cave crack project and then in July he forced an outrageous line through the massive 15-meter-long central roof of Pigeon’s Cave before finally turning the lip: Dark Energy (8c+).
+In August a dabble with some deep water soloing on the Little Orme saw Pete make the first ascent of the Tide is High (8a+).

-Being the true allrounder that he is, there was no surprise when Pete joined forces with James McHaffie for a 'Super Sunday' on Dinas Mot in the Llanberis Pass.
-The result was four new trad routes, including Tropic of Cancer, a four pitch E7 7a.
+Being a true all-rounder there was no surprise when Pete joined forces with James McHaffie for a 'Super Sunday' on Dinas Mot in the Llanberis Pass, which resulted in four new trad routes, including Tropic of Cancer, a four pitch E7 7a.

-A burst of early spring sunshine prompted more new route activity from Pete on Little Orme.
-The Runner Bean F8a+ and Triton F8b are both proud lines and great additions to the roster of classic grade eight routes on the Llandudno limestone.
+A burst of early spring sunshine prompted more new route activity from Pete on the Little Orme.
+The Runner Bean (8a+) and Triton& (8b) are both proud lines and great additions to the roster of classic eighth grade routes on the Llandudno limestone.